Battle of Toulouse (1814): Aftermath

+Soult maintained control of Toulouse throughout the day on April 11, but upon observing Allied cavalry advancing along the Toulouse-Carcassonne road, he made the strategic decision to withdraw his forces from the city.
+At 9 pm that evening, the French withdrew out of Toulouse by the Carcassonne road.

-On the morning of 12 April a delegation of city officials handed over the city to the Allied army.
+On the morning of 12 April, a delegation of city officials handed over the city to the Allied army.
 That afternoon, Wellington got news via Bordeaux from Frederick Ponsonby of Napoleon's abdication.
 A few hours later in the evening, this was confirmed when the official couriers arrived from Paris.
 Wellington sent them on at once to Soult.

 Casualties

-The Allied army suffered 4,558 casualties, including 1,900 from Freire's divisions and 1,500 from the 6th Division.
+The Allied army suffered from 4,558 to 5,500 casualties, including 1,900 from Freire's divisions and 1,500 from the 6th Division.
 Brigade commanders Denis Pack, James Douglas, and Thomas Brisbane were wounded.
-French casualties numbered 231 officers and 3,005 men, including Taupin killed.
+French casualties numbered 231 officers and 3,005 privates, including Taupin killed, or down to 2,700 Frenchmen were casualties.

 Armistice

-On 13 April while on his march from Villefranche to Castelnaudary the Marshal was caught up by the officers from Paris.
+On 13 April, while on his march from Villefranche to Castelnaudary, the Marshal was caught up by the officers from Paris.
 They were met with a rebuff – Soult declared himself not convinced of the authenticity of their credentials.
-He definitely refused to acknowledge the provisional regime till he should have, what he considered, solid evidence of its legality.
-On receiving Soult's refusal to acknowledge the Provisional Government, Wellington sent him on 14 April a reply to the effect that no armistice would be granted until he made his submission; it was suspected that the Marshal wished to keep his army under his own hand for the purpose of Napoleonic intrigues.
-By 15 April Marshal Suchet at Perpignan had accepted the evidence, placed himself at the disposition of the new government and asked Wellington for an armistice.
+He stubbornly refused to recognize the provisional government until he had received what he considered conclusive proof of its legitimacy.
+Upon receiving Soult's refusal to recognize the Provisional Government, Wellington responded on April 14, stating that no armistice would be granted until Soult submitted to the new authority.
+Wellington's message implied that he suspected Soult of seeking to maintain control over his army for potential Napoleonic machinations.
+By 15 April, Marshal Suchet at Perpignan had accepted the evidence, placed himself at the disposition of the new government and asked Wellington for an armistice.

 The last major action of the war occurred on 14 April at the Battle of Bayonne, when the French commander Thouvenot led a sortie from the besieged city against the Allied lines.

 On 17 April, Soult at last received a dispatch from Berthier which formally announced the Emperor's abdication and consequent cessation of hostilities in all quarters.
-There was nothing more to be done and, the same day, his chief-of-staff went to Toulouse to sign an armistice, ending the fighting in the south.
+There was nothing more to be done and, the same day, his chief of staff went to Toulouse to sign an armistice, ending the fight in the south.
 The city was briefly placed under Coalition control during the summer of 1814, with the withdrawal of allied troops in September.